Best holiday rental deals in Durham

 Find a rental meeting your preferences among the 750 great properties from numerous holiday letting websites in Durham.
 HomeToGo directly highlights top offers by comparing all listed properties.

 Recommended holiday lettings in Durham

 Rent a holiday home, apartment or cottage in Durham from just £17 per night

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in Durham

 Above are the weather conditions for Durham.
 On average, the warmest month is July.
-Conversely, January is the coolest month in Durham, with temperatures going under 2°.
-The rainiest month is July while the driest month is September.
+Conversely, January is the coolest month in Durham, with temperatures falling below 2°.
+The rainiest month is July, while the driest month is September.

 Take up a holiday letting in beautiful Durham